kaiwan/flamegrapher/README.md

 (Of course, when running the script from it's git directory - when it isn't in your `PATH` - pl use the 'dot-slash prefix): `./flame_grapher.sh -o ...`

-## IMPORTANT: Getting a decent FlameGraph works best when:
+## Getting a decent FlameGraph works best when:

 * Symbols are present in the binary executable (i.e., when the binary isn't stripped of all symbols)
 * Frame Pointers are enabled (-fomit-frame-pointer is the typical GCC flag!